Is Switzerland really So Expensive in 2023?| Updated: |

 For instance, shops like H&M and C&A are not much more expensive in Switzerland than in other countries.
 But the average is highly skewed towards luxury items.

 Electronics are cheaper in Switzerland than in all neighboring countries.
-It is as cheap as the United States and even cheaper than China for several things.
+It is as cheap as the United States and cheaper than China for several things.

 Laptops, phones, and such are available at an excellent price in Switzerland.
-I said obscure reasons because that is the only consumer product that is cheaper here than in Europe.
+I said obscure reasons because that is the only consumer product cheaper here than in Europe.
 And nobody seems to know why.
 One reason is that the tax on these products is lower than the average in Europe.
 But that does not explain everything.

 I see several possible reasons for that: